The complete guide to small business accounting (with step-by-step advice)

 An invoice is a document sent by the provider of a service or product to the purchaser.
 The invoice works as a verification of the agreement between buyer and seller, establishing an obligation to pay on the part of the purchaser.

-Here are five tips to make invoicing and getting paid a breeze:
+Here are four tips to make invoicing and getting paid a breeze.

 As a minimum, your invoices should include: